airalab/robonomics.academy/courses/ru/learn/ai-based-bachelor-thesis/writing-introduction.md

 **Enter up to 5 goals for your AI:**

 *Goal 1:* Remember the context about the bachelor's thesis: "A bachelor is going to get Bachelor of Science in Computer Science and Engineering.
 The bachelor completed an online course called "Smart Home Sovereign".
 In this course, the bachelor went through all the steps necessary to build a sovereign smart home, the main advantage of which is the security / privacy of user data.
-During the course, The bachelor set up an IoT hub on a Raspberry Pi and connected smart devices (such as a temperature/humidity sensor, a door sensor, a smart bulb, a motion sensor, etc.) to it via a Zigbee adapter using the MQTT protocol.
+During the course, The bachelor set up an IoT hub on a Raspberry Pi and connected smart devices (such as a temperature/humidity sensor, a door sensor, a smart bulb, a motion sensor, etc.) to it via a Адаптер Zigbee using the MQTT protocol.
 The IoT hub is powered by Home Assistant software.
 Next, the bachelor connected the hub to a decentralized cloud, based on Polkadot web3 technology.
 This is necessary to securely transfer device data to the network without the need for a centralized cloud service provider.
 This allows to securely manage the home remotely"

-*Goal 2:* Write an Introduction part for this thesis in 500 words.
+*Goal 2:* Write an Вступлениеduction part for this thesis in 500 words.
 It should contain: background and motivation; some context about web3 technology, what it is, why it should be used in smart home; research questions and objectives; significance of the work.

-*Goal 3:* Save Introduction text in file called "Introduction.txt".
+*Goal 3:* Save Вступлениеduction text in file called "Вступлениеduction.txt".

 </RoboAcademyTerminal>